Bright Girl Teen sunscreen

 • Formulated with glycerin to hydrate and protect

-• Goes on white to ensure complete coverage, then disappears completely while protection stays in place
+• Gorgeous, clear and transparent formulation that disappears completely while protection stays in place

 • Broad-spectrum UVA and UVB protection